opendevstack/ods-project-quickstarters/boilerplates/ds-ml-service/files/README.md

 			* DSI_PREDICTION_SERVICE_PASSWORD: auto generated password
 	* Route: None by default - no routes exposed to internet

+### Remote Training ###

+Remote training allows you to run your training inside an openshift pod just by calling an endpoint.
+Once the end point is called the training pod starts an asynchronous training task.
+Only one training task can run at a time.

+#### Endoints ####

+* `/` : Return all information about the training service
+* `/start` : Starts the training
+* `/finished` : Checks if the current traning task is finished
+* `/getmodel` : Download the latest trained model

 ### Environment Variables for training ###